 I recommend booking a ticket in advance to ensure your seat.
 There are several tour operators to choose from, the one I went with was Gap of Dunloe Traditional Boat Tours.
 Another option is Gap of Dunloe Tours.

 Both of these companies offer tour packages which include bus transfer to and from Kate Kearney’s Cottage.
-If you prefer not to walk the Gap of Dunloe, you can take a jaunting car through the pass instead.
+If you prefer not to walk the gap, you can take a jaunting car through the pass instead.

 Transportation by Car